Master of Arts: Teaching (MAT)

 - Completion (with passing scores) of the Missouri Educator Gateway Assessments (MEGA):

 A minimum of 32 credit hours must be completed at UMKC.

 - The MAT is a licensure degree.
-For a non-licensure degree see our MA in Curriculum and Instruction.

 - Complete DESE application for Initial PC license

 - Pass the Missouri Educator Gateway Assessments (see above)